 Rakija is one of the great fabrics of Croatian society.
-Liquor from plums, mistletoe, figs. If there is juice… All you need to know about Balkan healthcare.
+Hard liquor made from various fruits, made better by adding so much other stuff, such as herbs, mistletoe, figs… All you need to know about Balkan healthcare.

 - Disconnecting people since 1273